 8. Best solo travel destinations – Nepal

 Located at the foot of the imposing Himalayan Range, Nepal is a small country but with a very diverse heritage.
-Travelling in Nepal, one has the chance to experience medieval Newari towns with wooden pagoda temples and royal palaces, as well as treks in a breathtaking scenery.
-Kathmandu and Pokhara are the two main tourist towns of Nepal, but there’s also the colourful Patan or medieval Bhaktapur which are worth a visit for curious travellers.
+Traveling in Nepal, one has the chance to experience medieval Newari towns with wooden pagoda temples and royal palaces, as well as treks in the breathtaking scenery.
+Kathmandu and Pokhara are the two main tourist towns of Nepal, but there’s also the colorful Patan or medieval Bhaktapur which are worth a visit for curious travelers.

 Dal Bhat (steamed rice with lentil soup and spicy sauce) is the traditional dish in Nepal and you will find it everywhere, in each eatery or restaurant featuring Nepali food.
 However, momos (steamed dumplings stuffed with spicy vegetables or chicken) are also popular.
 If you prefer something less spicy, then chowimen (Nepalese spaghetti with vegetables and chicken meat) might be the best choice for you (and it was for me).

 In terms of accommodation, you can book single rooms on Booking, Agoda, and Expedia.
 Budget hotels are cheap in Nepal (approximately 10 $/night single room with bathroom) and the prices might drop even more if you go directly at the hotel’s reception and bargain.
 Besides hotels, there are community projects which involve locals in tourism development.
 For example, you can find authentic homestays in Panauti and Dhulikhel.
 On the flip side, lodges and tea-houses along the treks are very basic and the prices might drop to even a few dollars per night.